xypeng9903/ncvsd/README.md

 NCVSD-M | [ncvsd-img512-m.pkl]() |2.85 | 2.08 | 1.92 |
 NCVSD-L | [ncvsd-img512-l.pkl]() |2.56 | 2.03 | 1.76 |

-\* The checkpoints are currently undergoing an opensource approval process of Meituan Inc and cannot be made public available at this time.
-We will upload them as soon as they are approved.
+\* The checkpoints are currently undergoing Meituan Inc.'s open-source approval process and are not yet publicly available.
+They will be uploaded soon.

 ### Generating images

 To generate images using provided pkl checkpoints, run `generate_images.py` and specifying
 - `--net`, the pkl checkpoint.
 - `--ts`, the sampling timesteps, please refer to Table 3 in the paper. * You should add 39 at the last of the timesteps.
+- `--outdir`, where to save the generation images.
+- `--class`, (optional), the class of generation images.
 - `--seeds`, random seed.

 For example, to generate 4 images using `NCVSD-S` model trained on ImageNet-512x512 dataset with 2 NFEs (sampling timesteps set to 10,22), run